The Complete Checklist for Long-Distance Moving

 Change Your Address on All Paperwork

-It is important to handle your paperwork and address change properly when planning a long distance move.
 Update your postal address first.
 Fill out the form at your local post office or online via USPS.com/move.
 Prepare to pay $1.10 as a fee for proving your identity.
 The United States Postal Service will then be able to forward your mail for up to a full year from your old to your new address.

 Notify other important institutions and organizations about your move.
 Start with your bank and credit card company.
 Update your account details to ensure proper billing and to prevent potential card issues.
-You'll also want to contact other financial institutions such as investment firms if applicable.
+You'll also want to contact other financial institutions, such as investment firms, if applicable.

 Updating your medical records is also necessary when you move.
 Inform your primary physician and any specialists that you see about your new address.
 You can request copies of your medical records to be sent to your new healthcare provider.
 Consider carrying important medical records with you in case of an emergency.